freemind002/leetcode_problems/README.md

     </td>
     <td>
       <a
-        href="leetcode_75/1456.
+        href="Study Plan/LeetCode 75/1456.
 Maximum Number of Vowels in a Substring of Given Length/main.py"
         >1456.
 Maximum Number of Vowels in a Substring of Given Length</a
       >
     </td>